37 At Home Date Night Ideas for Married Couples (WITHOUT the Television). Find romantic date ideas for married couples.

-Pssst: Yes, these are all tested by me and my spouse, Paul, over the last 11 months.
+Pssst: Yes, these are all tested by me and my spouse, Paul, over the last two years.
 Boy did we have some fun!
 A note on the ones that took place outside – you need to just be within comfortable distance from your baby so that you can hear them and/or check on them in case something’s wrong.
 This could be by opening a window near their bedroom so you would hear them cry, or using a baby monitor with a decent distance, or checking in on them every so often by opening the back door to your house and seeing if you hear a peep.
 It’s all up to your comfort level!

 #1: Love is Art Body Painting